Frequently Asked Questions (F.A.Q.)#

 Why is the number of evaluations returned larger than max_evals?#

-How do you consider uncertainty in a neural network training?#
+How do you consider noisy objectives for example the variability of a neural network training?#

-The surrogate model in Bayesian optimization is estimating both aleatoric (data uncertainty, therefore noise of neural network training from different random initialization) and epistemic uncertainty (areas of the search space unknown to the the model).
+The surrogate model in Bayesian optimization is estimating the “expected observed objective”.
+Of course the hyperaparameters of the surrogate should be adapted depending on the level of noise.
+Also some surrogate model can estimate both aleatoric (data uncertainty, therefore noise of neural network training from different random initialization) and epistemic uncertainty (areas of the search space unknown to the the model).
 This is done differently for different surrogate models.
 For example, the Random-Forest estimator uses the law of total variance to estimate these quantities.
 The Random-Forest surrogate model follows the “random-best” split rule instead of “best” split to estimate better epistemic uncertainty.
 By default, the same configuration of parameters is not evaluated multiple times with CBO(..., filter_duplicated=True) because empirically it brings better results.
 Therefore if the user wants to take into consideration the noise from neural networks training it should be CBO(..., filter_duplicated=False).

 How to perform checkpointing with Bayesian optimization?#